aclements/go-misc/minutes3/README.md

 `proposal-minutes`, again), and click Create.
 On the next screen, click "Download JSON" and save this file as `~/.config/proposal-minutes/gdoc.json`.

+Enable write scope for spreadsheets: Go to APIs & Services > OAuth consent screen > Data Access and click "Add or remove scopes".
+Add the `https://www.googleapis.com/auth/spreadsheets` scope, either by finding it in the table of known scopes or by manually entering it.
+Click "Update".
+Finally, click "Save" on the Data Access page.
+(Note: If you already had a cached OAuth token, you'll have to delete it.)

 # Generate GitHub token

 Go to GitHub, then Account Settings > Developer Options > Personal Access